 - Should two or more top-ranked participants have the same final score, we will require the participants to submit their algorithms.
 This is to check that no plagiarism has occured.

-- The algorithms will be tested on an expanded test set which includes a larger number of stellar-spots and gaussian noise to determine the winning one among them.
+- The algorithms will be tested on an expanded test set which includes a larger number of Ariel spectra to determine the winning one among them.

 Multiple accounts policy